-The " $\geq$ 10" button input numbers greater than or equal to 10, allowing up three digits to be input for selecting chapter/title/track number.
+Use the " $\geq 10$ " button to input numbers greater than or equal to 10.
+Up to 3 digits can be inputted when selecting the chapter/title/track number.

 The subsequent actuation of numeric buttons will continuously shift the previously input number to the "left".